|Passengers space ratio:||44,62|

 |Builder:||FINCANTIERI, TRIESTE ITALY|

-Passengers spent hours sitting in the cosy, patio-style seating places,
+Passengers spent hours sitting in the cozy, patio-style seating places,

 sipping coffee, reading, playing board games and watching occasional